fiberplane/fpx/README.md

 npm i @fiberplane/hono-otel@latest
 ```

-Add middleware to your project
+Add it to your api

 ```ts
 import { Hono } from "hono";